Smart-Bull/smarter-contracts/benchmarks/README.md

 # Benchmark Contracts
 Proof of concept benchmark contracts representing real life applications of signals and slots.
-These three contracts are largly inspired by our analysis of code from MakerDAO, Compound, and Augur.
+These four contracts are largly inspired by our analysis of code from MakerDAO, Compound, and Augur.